loganmetzger/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+Closure refers to essentially what is availible to use in each function from either inside the function itself, or from outside the function in less specific layers.
+Functions cannot use variables or other functions that are nested inside other functions, unless they are specifically returned to a less specific scope.
+Basically functions can always reach out into the global, but cannot reach inside another function unless data is specifically returned from the function

 2. Study the following code, then answer the questions below.

 ```js